feliciachang/renaissance.earth/README.md

 ```

 ## Acknowledgements
 Thank you to Taylor Baldwin and Paul Butler for supporting the project, pushing the idea along, and contributing amazing technical input.
-Thanks also to Sarim Abbas for witnessing the project from start to finish!
+Thanks also to Sarim Abbas for many WebSocket conversations along the way.